hatonthecat/Poststructuralism/README.md

 # Poststructuralism
-Where all ideas from Accelerationism to Zelazny are analyzed
+Where all ideas from Accelerationism to Zelazny are analyzed.
+Human curated links, but a rhizomatic dragnet nonetheless.

 https://www.theguardian.com/world/2017/may/11/accelerationism-how-a-fringe-philosophy-predicted-the-future-we-live-in